-Electors can contact ECQ on 1300 881 665 or via email to email@example.com with any questions.
+You are welcome to phone ECQ on 1300 881 665 or email email@example.com with any questions.

-- your reason provided on the apparent failure to vote notice is not valid or sufficient
+- your reason provided on the Apparent Failure to Vote Notice is not valid or sufficient; or

 - you have not paid the reduced penalty amount.

-The infringement notice is accompanied by a request to pay the full penalty amount.
-You must reply within 28 days from the date the infringement notice was issued.
-Failure to pay the infringement notice or provide a valid and sufficient explanation will result in the matter being referred to the State Penalty Enforcement Register (SPER) for further action.
+You must reply to the Infringement Notice within 28 days from the date of issue.
+Failure to pay the Infringement Notice or provide a valid and sufficient explanation will result in the matter being referred to the State Penalties Enforcement Registry (SPER) for further action.